GuestMeNot/Creative-Thoughts/DistributedMutex.md

 ### Thoughts on a Distributed Mutex

-Often when creating concurrent data structures a mutex is used to guard access to underlying data.
-What if there were a Distributed Mutex?
-Then many of the concurrent data structures could become distributed be copying the mutex and the associated data.
+Often when creating concurrent data structures a mutex is used to guard access to the underlying data.
+What if we had a Distributed Mutex?
+Then many of the concurrent data structures could become distributed by copying the mutex and the associated data.
 The Distributed Mutex would not presuppose a specific implementation for a Distributed HashMap or a Distributed Array as these choices would be dependent on additional criteria.